Michael is an online fitness writer who's an expert in strength training exercises.

 A true indication of your strength is your ability to lift your own body weight.
 While sitting in a chair push up and try to lift your body and hold the position for 60 seconds.
 If you can do that then try it with your legs out in front of you.
-Ideally your feet should be as high as your hands.
+Ideally, your feet should be as high as your hands.
 If you can't do it then just keep trying.
 The attempt will make you stronger.
-It is a good exercise to do 3 times a day.
+It is a good exercise to do three times a day.
 It works better for building muscle if you can't do it.

 Attempt exercises that involve lifting most of your body weight.
 If you fail your muscle will still become stronger.
 Push-ups are one of the best body weight exercises if you increase the amount of body weight you are lifting by raising your feet.
 Handstand push-ups are good because you are lifting almost all your body weight while maintaining your balance.